mtzgroup/chemcloud-server/README.md

 pipenv run tests
 ```

-Note that `pipenv run tests` automatically stops all docker containers after running the tests.
+A test summary will be output to `/htmlcov`.
+Open `/htmlcov/index.html` to get a visual representation of the test coverage. `pipenv run tests` automatically stops all docker containers after running the tests.

 #### Run ChemCloud Server and BigChem Compute Backend